darkfeline/animanager/README.md

 Again, this may take a lot of time.
 Do not remove the sleep call unless you want to get banned or you have a very small database.

+After all the data has been fetch, to do the migration, run:

+    $ python3 migrate.py

 Finally, use `manual.py` to dump those shows that could not be migrated
 automatically: